 Travel with a baby can feel overwhelming when you start to compile that mental note of all the baby stuff you have and use.
 You see the question asked in mom groups on Facebook all the time – “What was the #1 thing you used all the time with your baby” and inevitably the comments are flooded with answers that are all different.

 We use a lot of stuff with our babies at home, because why not?
 Why not make our life easier and baby’s more enjoyable with swings and chairs and play mats when we are at home.
 When it comes to travel though, you really can get by without most of that stuff.
 And I’ll go one step further to say that you can travel to your destination with little more than a baby carrier (we think babywearing at the airport is a must!).

 How you ask?
 One simple answer – rent it.

 We have successfully traveled several times with only a baby carrier (plus the bag full of snacks and toys, of course).
-In fact, our first trip from Calgary, Canada to Barcelona, Spain when our daughter was 3 months old was with only our luggage, a Baby K’Tan and an Ergo Baby carrier.
+In fact, our first trip from Calgary, Canada to Barcelona with a baby was with only our luggage, a Baby K’Tan and an Ergo Baby carrier.
 When we traveled to Sedona, Arizona with a 2 year old and a 2 month old, we again brought only those two carriers mentioned above.

 Sure, it’s a personal preference for us to travel with as little baby equipment as possible and may not be for everyone, but let us try to convince you with the reasons why we do it: